ayportella/ayportella/README.md

 - 🌱 I’m currently learning python, sql, EDA, dataviz and cloud computing.
 - 💬 Ask me about geology and data applications!
 I would be happy to colaborate with ideas and new projects.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/andressa-yumi-portella/)
-- ⚡ Fun facts: I am a geologist but love data!
-Also I earned a medal in a maths olympics when I was 16!

 ### These are some projects I've been working on: